blueripple/blueripple-research/br-2021-NewMaps/posts/NC_Congressional/inputs/post_daveModelTable.md

 Based on the results above, we think there are four good options for Dem donors in NC: NC-1, NC-9, NC-13, and perhaps NC-6:

-- We think NC-1 is closer than it appears to the pundits who rely on historical data.
-We think it’s a good Dem donor investment since it might be closer than it looks historically, expecially if the Republicans field a good candidate.

-Our findings in NC-1 provide a good opportunity to discuss why these models may differ.
+Our findings in NC-9 provide a good opportunity to discuss why these models may differ.
-NC-1 looks like a safe-D district given the voting patterns in the precincts within it, but our demographic model suggests it’s a toss-up.
+NC-9 looks like a lean-R district given the voting patterns in the precincts within it, but our demographic model suggests it’s a toss-up.
 What might this mean?
 One way to answer this question is to consider the difference between the two models.